codecop/Roguelike-Coderetreat/stats/README.md

     { "level": 1 }

-otherwise it is 404.

-To remove the dynamic counter again:
+To remove (reset to zero) the dynamic counter again:

     delete localhost:8002/stats/level